Title IX - Sexual Assault and Victim Advocacy

 Transcript Notation Policy

 Per New York Education Law Article 129-B, “for crimes of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C.
-1092(f)(1)(F)(i)(I)-(VIII), the College shall make the following notations on the transcript of students:
+1092(f)(1)(F)(i)(I)-(VIII), the university shall make the following notations on the transcript of students:

 Student found responsible after a conduct process.
 Transcript comment reads: “Suspended after a finding of responsibility for a code of conduct violation” or ‘Expelled after a finding of responsibility for a code of conduct violation.’
 One year after the conclusion of a suspension, the student may appeal for removal of a transcript notation.
 For an expulsion, this notation will not be removed from transcript.

-Respondent who withdraws from the College while such conduct charges are pending, and declines to complete the disciplinary process.
+Respondent who withdraws from the university while such conduct charges are pending, and declines to complete the disciplinary process.
 Transcript comment reads: “Withdrew with conduct charges pending.”
 This notation will not be removed from transcript.

-supports the appeal and provides documentation of their activities (work, education,
+which supports the appeal and provides documentation of their activities (work, education,

-etc.) since their exit from Manhattanville College.
+etc.) since their exit from Manhattanville University.

 Other disciplinary records maintained by the Dean of Students office are not reflected